 “Superwash” refers to a process where wool fibers are treated so they can be machine washed without felting.

 This happens in several steps – usually with chlorine treatment and a resin coating.
-The natural scale layer of the wool fiber is smoothed or coated in the process.
+The natural scale layer of the wool fiber is smoothed or coated.

 Result: